segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/amp/index.md

 ## AMP Linker

-In order to maintain a merged session for a user navigating from an AMP page served from AMP cache to a non-AMP page, you will need to leverage the [AMP Linker](https://amphtml.wordpress.com/2018/09/17/measuring-user-journeys-across-the-amp-cache-and-your-website/) feature.
+In order to maintain a merged session for a user navigating from an AMP page served from AMP cache to AMP pages hosted on your domain, you will need to leverage the [AMP Linker](https://amp.dev/documentation/examples/advertising-analytics/joining_analytics_sessions/) feature.
 It works by decorating outgoing links from AMP cache with params such as AMP Client ID in a URL parameter and gets written into a first-party cookie.

 In order to enable this feature, you will need to include a `linkers` object set to `true` within your configuration.